The best way to learn about UT is to visit our beautiful downtown campus.

 - Apply online, use the Common Application or the Coalition Application.

-- Those who have completed 17 or more college credits should submit official transcripts from all colleges and universities attended and final high school transcripts.
+- Those who have completed 17 or more college credits post high school graduation should submit official transcripts from all colleges and universities attended.
+Final high school transcripts should be submitted upon acceptance as proof of high school graduation.

-- Those who have completed less than 17 credit hours should also include test scores.
+- Those who have completed less than 17 credit hours should submit their final high school transcripts and test scores.

 - Include $40 nonrefundable application fee.